Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `New-AzSentinelIncident`

-- No longer has output type 'Microsoft.Azure.Commands.SecurityInsights.Models.Incidents.PSSentinelIncident'.
+- No longer has output type 'PSSentinelIncident'.
 - No longer supports the parameter 'Classificaton' and no alias was found for the original parameter name.
 - No longer supports the type 'System.String' for parameter 'ClassificationReason'.
 - No longer supports the type 'System.Collections.Generic.IList`1[Microsoft.Azure.Commands.SecurityInsights.Models.Incidents.PSSentinelIncidentLabel]' for parameter 'Label'.